 Wellness Program: motivates cadets to lead healthy, active lifestyles beyond program requirements and into their adult lives.

 Opportunities are provided to go on weekend trips and summer camps conducted at local training facilities.
 Cadets wear Air Force provided uniforms one day a week and are provided with all learning materials.
-As students progress through the Air Force JROTC program they gain more specific knowledge in the area of intermediate and applied leadership development.
 No military obligation is incurred.
-Each JROTC course fulfills the service learning requirement as a service learning project is required.
+Each JROTC course fulfills the service learning requirement.
+A Service Learning Validation Form needs to be completed and submitted to school counselor after course completion.